dgoodwin/syncsets/README.md

 Prototype for an operator like application not depending on Kubernetes CRDs or API, breaking out the SyncSets functionality from OpenShift Hive.

+## Planned Architecture

+  * Simulate Kubernetes operator style applications, but without actually being depending on the Kubernetes apiserver, CRDs, or etcd.
+  * Generate restapi and Go client with go-swagger from Go types. ("code first")
+  * Rest API backed by Postgres JSONB document storage.
+    * Types will support some common metadata such as labels, only now they will actually be indexed.
+  * Watch will be provided by RabbitMQ or some AMQP bus for pub/sub.
+    * Hoping for very minimal bus usage with no logic.
+    * Rest API publishes events to queues for each API type.
+    * Establishing a watch means subscribing to a queue for an API type, and if you're listening you will receive messages on API events.
+  * Controllers to be horizontally scalable.
+    * Leverage a second type of queue where only one listener can pickup an event.
+    * Can run multiple pods and workloads will be distributed to only one as they pull work from the queue.

 ## Development

 ### Install go-swagger